-Review on Plantation House Hotel
+Review on Plantation House Hotel and Restaurant

 Built as a rectory during the eighteen century, there is something rather ageless about this cream-painted house on the sunny side of the Erme Valley.
 It has been a hotel for more than 75 years and is noted for its fine views over South Hams and the Devon countryside.